Progress toward amendment:

 On 24 October 2005 Cambodia took a major step toward fighting domestic violence when the king signed the Law on the Prevention of Domestic Violence and the Protection of Victims (DV Law).
-However, after ten years, the limitations of the law have become apparent.
+However, after 13 years, the limitations of the law have become apparent.
 The law is rarely implemented fully, and many people including police and local authorities do not understand the law well.
-NGO-CEDAW calls upon the Royal Government of Cambodia to strengthen the laws affecting survivors of household and family violence and to ensure that these laws comply with CEDAW and other international standards, as the Cambodian constitution requires.
+Moreover, even with full implementation, the law has gaps which do not extend coverage to many survivors of violence.
+NGO-CEDAW commends the Royal Government of Cambodia for adopting plans to strengthen the laws affecting survivors of household and family violence and to ensure that these laws comply with CEDAW and other international standards, as the Cambodian constitution requires.

 Specific gaps in implementation or protection:

 Many terms of the DV Law, such as the option of issuing protective documents both with and without a court case, are unused because they are not mandatory.
 Moreover, criminal prosecution of those who commit domestic violence is rare, both because of confusion over which laws apply, and the common assumption that domestic violence is not a crime unless the victim is permanently injured or killed.
 Additionally, officials fail to distinguish between civil claims for money compensation and criminal cases to punish abusers for committing an offense against society.
 An employer who beats a domestic worker then pays her money will not be put in jail, since the case was “settled.”
 A man who beats his wife will not be jailed because authorities assume that the wife needs money earned by her husband more than she needs physical security or mental health.